 Street Food in Thailand

 No matter what part of Thailand you are in, street food will be found in abundance.
 “Do they never cook at home?”
-I couldn’t not wonder.
-I’d walked barely a kilometre, and passed stalls selling all kinds of food – fried rice, noodles, sausages, sautéed veggies, Thai Rotis, fresh fruits, fruit juices, coffee, etc. Just a short walk made me witness a new cuisine altogether – in terms of looks, taste, aroma and fragrance.
+I couldn’t wonder.
+I’d walked barely a kilometre and passed stalls selling all kinds of food – fried rice, noodles, sausages, sautéed veggies, Thai Rotis, fresh fruits, fruit juices, coffee, etc. Just a short walk made me witness a new cuisine altogether – in terms of looks, taste, aroma and fragrance.

 International Cuisine in Thailand